VernonNaidoo-Toronto/SCS3250-Group-2-Final-Project/README.md

 #### <a name="next_steps_analysis">Analysis</a>
 * Recreate the autocorrelation analysis from first principles to gain a deeper understanding of the result.
 * Assess the real-world relevance of correlation between variables.
-(Why correlate temperature and precipitation?)
+(Is there value in correlating temperature and precipitation or are we exposing simple laws of physics?
+How can these be filtered out?)
 * Find a way to identify the exact intersection between the autocorrelation line and the confidence interval boundaries.

 #### <a name="next_steps_classification">Machine Learning - Classification</a>